olets/zsh-abbr/README.md

 **zsh-abbr** is the zsh manager for **auto-expanding abbreviations** - text that when written in a terminal is replaced with other (typically longer) text.
 Inspired by fish shell.

-> [!IMPORTANT]
-> v6 was released on Nov 12 2024, with breaking changes.
-If you do advanced configuration, read [the v5.x -> v6.x migration guide](https://v6.zsh-abbr.olets.dev/migrating-between-versions.html#upgrading-from-v5-to-v6) and/or read about [pinning v5.x](https://v5.zsh-abbr.olets.dev/installation.html).

 For example, abbreviate `git checkout` as `co` (or even `c` or anything else).
 Type `co`<kbd>Space</kbd> and the `co` **turns into** `git checkout`.
 Abbreviate `git checkout main` as `cm`.
 Type `cm`<kbd>Enter</kbd> and the `cm` **turns into and runs** `git checkout main`.
 Don't want an abbreviation to expand?
 Use <kbd>Ctrl</kbd><kbd>Space</kbd> instead of <kbd>Space</kbd>, and `;`<kbd>Enter</kbd> instead of <kbd>Enter</kbd>.

 Why?
 Like aliases, abbreviations **save keystrokes**.
 Unlike aliases, abbreviations can leave you with a **transparently understandable command history** ready for using on a different computer or sharing with a colleague.
 And where aliases can let you forget the full command, abbreviations may **help you learn** the full command even as you type the shortened version.